petk/php-build-system/README.md

 * 3.20
   * To have CMAKE_C_BYTE_ORDER, otherwise manual check should be done
   * To be able to use `"version": 2` in `CMakePresets.json`
+  * To be able to use `Intl::Intl` IMPORTED target with CMake's FindIntl module.
 * 3.21
   * To be able to use `"version": 3` in `CMakePresets.json` (for the `installDir` option).